-A lien is a person’s right to retain possession of property until the owner pays what is owed.
+A lien is a person’s right to retain possession of a property until the owner pays what they owe.

 This shows the value of your small business, which is determined by your total current assets minus any liabilities.
 Generally, this is calculated by subtracting liabilities by your total assets.